For info on the thematic structure, see the introduction page.

 10.194 Nestor asks for a volunteer

-Again the typical roles of the heroes: Nestor, the voice of heroism, asks them to go; Diomedes, the ambitious too-good-to-be-true hero who listens well to this voice; Odysseus the reluctant participant who only cares about surviving.
-He does none of the killing: is this to avoid the miasma that comes with it?
+Again the typical roles of the heroes: Nestor, the voice of heroism, asks them to go; Diomedes, the ambitious too-good-to-be-true hero who listens well to this voice; he knows well whom to choose as his companion though: Odysseus the reluctant participant who gets them safely there and back.

 10.299 Dolon volunteering